department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/content/request-va.md

 ## Confirmation Page

-See [confirmation states](appointment-details.md#confirmation-states) in the apoointment detail pages copy doc
+See [confirmation state](./appointment-details.md#va-request---confirmed) in the apoointment detail pages.

 ---